aarontran/snr-filaments/agenda.md

   derivation of synchrotron stuff (MUST REVIEW ALL OF THIS...).
   Perhaps it corresponds to some median, mean energy, or power, or something.

+* In plasma transport equation, could other terms matter?
+E.g. the 1/3 p df/dp dv/dx term or whatever.
+How good is the simple plane approx?

 Extra
 -----